anistark/examine/README.md

 Contributions welcome!
 Areas where help is needed:

-- More languages (C#, Kotlin, Scala, etc.)
+- More languages
-- More frameworks
+- More frameworks.
+Single Data Source?
 - Better version detection
-- Updated EOL information
+- Updated EOL information.
+Automated update to state.
 - New Ideas

 ## License